 Applying EM algorithm for the GMM, it can be shown analytically (try once) that,

-ELBO can be optimized for an LVM using the EM algorithm, if can be computed.
+ELBO can be optimized for an LVM using the EM algorithm, provided can be computed.
+If can’t be computed, then EM fails.